Second-order asymptotics for the block counting process in a class of regularly varying $\Lambda$-coalescents: Introduction and main results

-Further properties of $v$ and $\Psi$ can be found in Section \ref{S:preliminary}.
-Under Assumption \eqref{e:A} we can obtain precise asymptotics of the speed of coming down from infinity $v$ and the function $\Psi$, see Lemma \ref{lem:3.2}.
-In particular, as $t\to 0$ we have $ v_t\sim v^*_t\sim K_1 t^{-\frac 1\beta}$, where
+Further properties of $v$ and $\Psi$ can be found in Section~\ref {S:preliminary}.
+Under assumption \eqref{e:A}, we can obtain precise asymptotics of the speed of coming down from infinity $v$ and the function $\Psi$; see Lemma~\ref{lem:3.2}.
+In particular, as $t\to0$ we have $ v_t\sim v^*_t\sim K_1 t^{-{1}/\beta}$, where and where $\Gamma$ is the Gamma function. \end{rem}